awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-devkit.md

 The AWS Panorama Appliance Developer Kit is an appliance for developing and testing AWS Panorama applications\.
 You connect to the developer kit from your computer to run commands, view logs, and explore the AWS Panorama Application SDK\.

 **Important**
 The AWS Panorama Appliance Developer Kit is not secured for use on production networks or workloads\.
-For more information, see [Security in AWS Panorama](panorama-security.md)\.
+For more information, see [Security considerations for the AWS Panorama Appliance Developer Kit](security-devkit.md)\.

-This tutorial provides an introduction to connecting to the device with SSH, viewing logs, and using Python libraries in application code\.
+This tutorial provides an introduction to connecting to the developer kit with SSH, viewing logs, and using Python libraries in application code\.

 **Topics**
 + [Prerequisites](#gettingstarted-devkit-prereqs)